stskeeps/HyCC/README.md

 By specifying `--bool <func_name>` or `--arith <func_name>` you can compile individual functions into separate boolean or arithmetic circuit files (called modules).
 By specifying `--all-variants` you can compile all functions into separate boolean and arithmetic circuits (compilation to arithmetic circuits is not always possible).
+When `--outline` is specified, the compiler will try to split the code into many smaller modules.
-Use this option when using Protocol Selection (see further below).
+Use the last two options for Protocol Selection (see further below).

+In some cases HyCC does not provide useful error messages when the input C files have issues (e.g., when accessing un-initialized memory).
+Therefore, please make sure to check that the input C files work as intended on plain data, for example by compiling it with a regular C compiler and checking the binary with Valgrind.

 #### Evaluating Circuits